SchriderLab/Timesweeper/README.md

 Timesweeper is a package for detecting positive selective sweeps from time-series genomic sampling using convolutional neural networks.

-The associated manuscript can be found here: https://www.biorxiv.org/content/10.1101/2022.07.06.499052v1 Experiments and figures for the Timesweeper manuscript can be found here: https://github.com/SchriderLab/timesweeper-experiments
+The associated manuscript can be found here: https://www.biorxiv.org/content/10.1101/2022.07.06.499052v1 Experiments, figures, and trained networks for the Timesweeper manuscript can be found here: https://github.com/SchriderLab/timesweeper-experiments

 ## Table of Contents
 - [TimeSweeper](#timesweeper)